Dimitri-Avtenyev/GrantThornton-FX-converter/README.md

 ># Standalone Electron App

 ## Overview
-This is a standalone [Electron](https://www.electronjs.org/) application that allows users to perform specific actions, such as processing Excel files and converting them into a desired format.
+This is a standalone [Electron](https://www.electronjs.org/) application that allows users to perform specific actions, such as processing Excel files and converting FX to EUR.
 The application is built using Electron, TypeScript, and other technologies.

 ## Features
 - **Drag and Drop**: Easily drag and drop Excel files onto the application for processing.